 — Social Security cards for all household members

-— And, the item you are requesting assistance with (for example, unpaid utility bill)
+— The item you are requesting assistance with (for example, unpaid utility bill)

-Once the application is submitted your case will be reviewed and you will be contacted.
-If you have not received notification within five business days please login to your Seeladora account to check the status or call the office at 972.542.0020.
+Once the application with documentation is submitted, your case will be reviewed, and you will be contacted.
+If you have not received notification within five business days, please login to your Seeladora account to check the status or call the office at 972.542.0020.

-Additional services offered, free of charge, include a variety of life and job skills education.
+Additional services offered, free of charge, include education in a variety of life and job skills.
 These services are available to anyone within Collin County.